 We've developed four lessons on vaccines for ASE-level students.
 Each vaccine lesson includes a lesson plan, PowerPoint slides, and a student packet.
-Learn more and get the Dropbox link here.
+Materials are available in several languages.
+Learn more and get the Dropbox links here.

 The New York Times has also posted a free lesson called What Does 95% Effective Mean: Teaching the Math of Vaccine Efficacy that may be of interest.

 We've developed two sets of math materials on pandemics, one for ABE-level students and the other for ASE-level students.
 The links below will take you to Dropbox folders where you can download the lessons, teacher materials, and other supporting files.